Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 The genital ulcers are usually painful and leave scarring in around half of all cases.
 Men may also experience inflammation (swelling) of the testicles and women may find the ulcers make having sex painful.

-Genital ulcers caused by Behçet's disease are not contagious and cannot be spread through sexual intercourse.
+Genital ulcers caused by Behçet's disease are not contagious and can't be spread through sexual intercourse.

 Skin lesions that can occur in Behçet's disease include red, tender swellings on the legs called erythema nodosum and more widespread acne-like spots called pseudofolliculitis.